polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

     !!!note
         This tutorial uses version `{{dependencies.polkadot_sdk_solochain_template.version}}` of the Polkadot SDK Solochain Template.
 Make sure you're using the correct version to match these instructions.

-3. Navigate to the root of the node template directory:
+2. Navigate to the root of the node template directory:
     ```bash
     cd polkadot-sdk-solochain-template
     ```

-4. Compile the node template:
+3. Compile the node template:
     ```bash
     cargo build --release
     ```

     !!!note
-        Always use the `--release` flag to build optimized artifacts.
-The initial compilation may take several minutes to complete.
+        Initial compilation may take several minutes, depending on your machine specifications.
+Always use the `--release` flag to build optimized, production-ready artifacts.

-5. Upon successful compilation, you should see output similar to:
+4. Upon successful compilation, you should see output similar to:
     <div id="termynal" data-termynal>
         <span data-ty="input"><span class="file-path"></span>cargo build --release</span>
 	<span data-ty>Compiling solochain-template-node</span>